robotlegs/robotlegs-framework/src/robotlegs/bender/core/message/dispatcher/readme.md

 # Background

-The majority of the API is modelled on Event Dispatcher, but the callback style is inspired by work going on in other evented environments where control flow is an issue.
+The majority of the API is modeled on Event Dispatcher.
+The callback style is inspired by work going on in other evented environments where asynchronous control flow is important.
 See:

 http://nodeguide.com/style.html#callbacks
 https://github.com/caolan/async